NylonDiamond/Android-Display/README.md

 # Display Android Script
-*Mirror and control your android phone from your mac.*
+*Mirror and control your android phone from your mac (Bash Script)*
 ---

+I wrote this bash script to make it easier to mirror and control 1 or more android phones on your mac.
+I also made a video (https://youtu.be/bUe-wovw_1w) showing how to use the script.

 **Mac Steps:**
 1. Run the install script `./Install-Requirements.sh` in your terminal.
 If you already have Homebrew installed on your machine, Do NOT run the install-requirements script.
 Run `brew install scrcpy` and `brew install android-platform-tools` to install the dependencies.
 You can check if you have Homebrew installed by typing `brew --version` into the terminal.
 If you get a version back, you have it installed.